lateefidris/FlowDesk/NOTES/To-do-list.md

 - if you have multiple bookings on the same day in the dashboard it will play each one for 4 seconds and fade to next

 ## Down the line
+- patch and hole availabilty for updating record
 - incorporate AI into professional side and client side
 - add images to services//
 - themes